kuvardin/TelegramBotsApi/README.md

-# TelegramBotsApi v.6.9
+# TelegramBotsApi v.7.0

-SDK for latest version of Telegram bots API (from September 22, 2023)
+SDK for latest version of Telegram bots API (from December 29, 2023)

 ## Using Examples
 ### Installing